The Animal Research Conversation

 The workshops are ideally run in a large space that allows plenty of movement.
 They make use of video and a projector or PowerPoint will be needed.
 It is possible to run a workshop in a standard classroom, however.

-The ideal age range is between 14 and 18 and Year 10 in England seems to be most popular.
+The ideal age range is between 14 and 18.
 However we have organised visits for younger pupils in the past and we would be happy to discuss this with you.

 Variable - we find that discussion is easier in standard class sizes of about 30 or fewer.
 However, speakers do address whole year groups or assemblies and we will be happy to discuss this with you.